-Here at Creator Villa we have a strong belief in the transformational power of fasting.
-We have dedicated an entire section of the website to fasting.
+I have a strong belief in the transformative power of fasting.
+I have dedicated an entire section of the website to fasting.
 There are a plethora of resources available for people interested in learning about this ancient healing discipline.
 Fasting has experienced a revival in the US, and it’s no secret why.
 Americans are chronically sicker than they’ve ever been, and traditional therapies have by and large failed.
 The majority of Americans are obese and have fat stores that the body is well-adapted to utilize if and when consumption is ceased.
 And then there’s the testimonials of people like myself who have experienced mind-body healing from fasting.
 I have written extensively about my experiences with dry fasting and my nearly-two years practicing intermittent fasting.

 Cynthia Thurlow is a nurse practitioner and wellness expert.
 She recently gave a Ted Talk on the transformational power of intermittent fasting.
-The talk is especially beneficial for readers considering fasting as a method to lose weight, but she also talks about other health benefits that result from the discipline.
-The talk is a down-to-earth practical introduction to intermittent fasting from someone with extensive experience working with real people.
+The talk is especially beneficial for readers considering fasting as a method to lose weight, but she also addresses other health benefits that stem from the discipline.
+The talk is a practical introduction to intermittent fasting from someone with extensive experience working with real people.
 Note: Thurlow mainly works with female clients and was speaking to a female audience, but almost all of what she says applies to both sexes.

 What if I told you that breakfast being the most important meal of the day was wrong?
 What if I told you it is more important when you eat than what you eat?
 Perhaps much of the nutritional dogma that we’ve been raised with is now outdated, like snacking all day long and eating many meals.
 Over the next few minutes, I plan to discuss with you what I believe to be the most profoundly transformational concept and strategy as it pertains to health and aging.